lewisjwilson/JMDict2SQL/README.md

 - `kana_applies_to_kanji` [ **(PK) id, (FK) kana_id, value** ]
   - `id`: a unique ID for each kana_applies_to_kanji record
   - `kana_id`: foreign key from `kana` table
-  - `value`: denotes the kanji applies to the current kana
+  - `value`: denotesthat the kanji applies to the current kana